 - A person of Indian origin migrated from Sri Lanka, Pakistan, Burma(Myanmar), Vietnam or East African countries of the United Republic of Tanzania, Uganda, Kenya, Malawi, Zambia, Zaire or Ethiopia to permanently settle in India

-All candidates who are not Indian citizens have to produce a certificate of eligibility from the Government of India while joining service at their respective banks.
+As per the IBPS Clerk eligibility, all candidates who are not Indian citizens have to produce a certificate of eligibility approved from the Government of India while joining service at their respective banks.

 IBPS Clerk Educational Qualification

-The IBPS specifies that candidates who wish to appear for the bank Clerk exam should at least have a bachelor’s degree from a recognised university.
-The following are other educational conditions for the exam:
+As per the IBPS Clerk eligibility, candidates who wish to appear for the bank Clerk exam should have at least a bachelor’s degree from a recognized university.

 - Computer literacy is a mandatory requirement.